 He never told me about his military service.
 His conversations were never about himself.
-The impact he had on others was great.
+The impact he had on others was enormous.
 Find his WWII story at the following link: jewishhospice.org/media/wwii-veteran-elvin-al-rosof-awarded-frances-highest-honor/

-Thank God for the heroes in our life.
+Thank God for the heroes in our lives.

 My letter from Esther in the Bible to my readers.